gunzy83/linux-xps13-archlinux/README.md

 Future Plans
 ============

-* Modify PKGBUILD to be accepted on the AUR and easily installed with an AUR helper.
 * Improve gesture recognition accuracy for non-swipe gestures.
 * Add further patches specific to optimising Arch Linux on the Dell XPS 13 (may not be touchpad related).
 * Investigate possibility of getting the patch accepted upstream.